MapManagement/weisserbot/README.md

 ------
 * creating a website connected to the bot
 * possibly creating a public Repo on GitHub
-* implementing MySQL databases for WatchTime and other stuff
+* implementing MySQL databases for WatchTime and other stuff --> finished